NetGalley members can provide different types of Feedback about the titles they've read on the site. This is the page a NetGalley Reviewer sees:

 For all reviews that are visible on a book's title details page, other NetGalley members are able to indicate whether those reviews are helpful or not.

 Then on the Feedback page in your Reviews tab, you will see a count like this below each review:

 Members can also indicate that they Will Not Provide Feedback for a title.
 They can choose this option if they had a file issue, if the title was archived before they could download it, if they didn’t finish the book, or if they discovered unexpected content once they started reading.

 If you have provided Audio Excerpts, members can provide Opinions questions about the Excerpt.
 These responses will be available to you in your Snapshot PDF.

-If you receive a review that you feel is inappropriate in some way - for example, if the language is abusive, if the review contains spoilers that you do not want publicized, or if the review is critical of the author rather than of the book itself - you can flag the review as inappropriate from your Reviews section of the Feedback page.
+If you receive a review that you feel is inappropriate in some way - for example, if the language is abusive, if the review contains spoilers that you do not want publicized, or if the review is critical of the author rather than of the book itself - you can flag the review from your Reviews section of the Feedback page.
 Here is more info.